Optimising the Management of Breast Cancer Treatment Related Toxicities

 Online Course, 5 CPD hours

-Join Dr Neha Chopra, Consultant Medical Oncologist, for this online, interactive workshop designed to boost your confidence and deepen your understanding of the complexities involved in managing toxicities from breast cancer treatment pathways.
-Join your NHS peers working on the breast cancer pathway from across the country for case-based learning and engaging discussions.
-You will leave this workshop with the practical knowledge and skills to enhance your clinical practice, effectively manage treatment-related side effects and provide the highest level of support your patients throughout their breast cancer journey.
+Participants joined Dr Neha Chopra, Consultant Medical Oncologist, for this online, interactive workshop designed to boost confidence and deepen understanding of the complexities involved in managing toxicities from breast cancer treatment pathways.
+NHS peers working on the breast cancer pathway from across the country came together for case-based learning and engaging discussions.
+Attendees left the workshop with practical knowledge and skills to enhance their clinical practice, effectively manage treatment-related side effects, and provide the highest level of support to their patients throughout their breast cancer journey.

 Improve your practice

-Equip your team with actionable insights and the skills to provide elevated care to those suffering with toxicities:
+Teams were equipped with actionable insights and the skills needed to deliver elevated care to patients experiencing treatment-related toxicities:

-• Deepen your understanding of chemotherapy, immunotherapy, ADCs and targeted therapy, including mechanisms of action, patient selection and toxicity profiles.
+• They deepened their understandingof chemotherapy, immunotherapy, ADCs and targeted therapies of chemotherapy, immunotherapy, ADCs and targeted therapies, including mechanisms of action, patient selection and toxicity profiles

-• Gain practical skills to identify, monitor and manage treatment-related toxicities effectively
+• They gained practical skills to identify, monitor and manage treatment-related toxicities effectively

-• Apply knowledge to real-life clinical scenarios through case studies and breakout discussions
+• They applied their knowledge to real-life clinical scenarios through case studies and breakout discussions

-• Connect with peers, share experiences and exchange practical insights to strengthen your multidisciplinary approach to breast cancer care
+• They connected with peers, shared experiences and exchanged practical insights to strengthen their multidisciplinary approach to breast cancer care

-• Explore techniques to educate, empower and support patients and families, improving communication and early symptom reporting
+• explored techniques to educate, empower and support patients and familiesThey explored techniques to educate, empower and support patients and families, improving communication and encouraging early symptom reporting

 Convenient remote learning

-Designed as an interactive and practical learning experience, this dedicated training will equip you with the knowledge, tools, and strategies to drive meaningful change:
+Designed as an interactive and practical learning experience, this dedicated training equipped attendees with the knowledge, tools and strategies to drive meaningful change:

-• Join online to meet like minded professionals from across the country
+• They joined online to connect with like-minded professionals from across the country

-• Take part in hands-on exercises, guided discussions, and collaborative idea-sharing
+• They took part in hands-on exercises, guided discussions and collaborative idea-sharing

-• Ask critical questions and gain guidance from your course leader
+• They asked critical questions and gained valuable guidance from the course leader

-• Deepen your understanding of treatment toxicities and best-practice interventions
+• They deepened their understanding of treatment toxicities and best-practice interventions

 Available as bespoke training to teams of 25 or more people.
 Please do contact us if you would like this course delivered exclusively to your team, with the content developed to drill into the specific needs of your service.
 Please email Sarah Kemm or call 01732 897788 for further details.